 from the guidance and assistance of an experienced

-Orange County divorce attorney.
+Orange County attorney.
 No matter what your legal situation involves, the family law team at

 The Law Office of Bruce C. Bridgman can help you.

 What is spousal support?

 Also known as

 alimony, spousal support is a legal arrangement between two people who were previously

 married in which one individual offers financial support to the other.